AndrewMBarnett/Macadmins2024/README.md

 Link to tools and scripts: [Macadmins 2024](https://github.com/odra94/MacAdminStuff/tree/main)

-*We will add the recording link and slides once they uploaded to the Macadmins website and Youtube*
+*We will add the recording link and slides once they are uploaded to the Macadmins website and Youtube*